martinerk0/dustbot/index.md

 ### modelling tool
 - There are lot of expressive software to model physical things, but we chose thingiverse.com since we did not have any previous experience with 3D modelling
 - project requirements:
-    -	Learn about robotics
+    - learn about robotics
-    -Learn about electronics
+    - Learn about electronics
-    -Build something that is working
+    - Build something that is working
-    -not expensive, should use easily available components
+    - not expensive, should use easily available components
     - sotfware oriented- hardware should be as simple as possible

 ### Parts of Robot
 - chassis: 3D printed
 - actuators: motors with wheels
 - sensors:
-  </br>  -range: camera
+    - range: camera
   </br>      ultrasound
   </br>      lidar
-  </br>  -bodily: odometry
+    - bodily: odometry
-  </br>  -tactile: switches
+    - tactile: switches

  ### sensors
-  -Tactile
+  - Tactile
   -	Odometry
   -	Camera
   -	Ultrasound?